OutlierVentures/H2O/README.md

 Start an instance of Ocean Protocol:
 ```
-./ocean
+./start_ocean
 ```
-You can add the option `kovan` to use the testnet: `./ocean kovan`.
+You can add the option `kovan` to use the testnet contracts: `./start_ocean kovan`.

 This will launch Ocean in a `screen` session.
 Once the blockchain is ready, you will see repeat output `keeper-contracts_1  | eth_getFilterLogs`, at which point you can detach from the screen with `CTRL` + `A`, `CTRL` + `D`.

-Local/testnet use can be specified with environment variables as usual with Ocean Protocol.

 Next, open two terminal windows, one for backend and one for frontend.
 You can run the tasks in a single window using `screen` or `bg` if you'd like.

 In one terminal window:
 ```
-cd backend
+cd h2o/backend
 ./run
 ```
 In the other:
 ```
-cd frontend
+cd h2o/frontend
 ./run
 ```